minhquyet2308/Evidence-based-recommender-systems/README.md

 # Evidence-based-recommender-systems
-The implementation of the evidence-based recommender systems (ERS) for HEA contains source codes in Python programming language and demo data set of the work.
+The implementation of the evidence-based recommender systems (ERS) for high-entropy alloys (HEAs) contains source codes in Python programming language and demo data set of the work.

 # Overview

 The ERS is a comprehensive independence testing projects including source code of the recommender system, testing python notebooks and small data sets to demo the implementation.
-These test contains a basic example to show the usage of the recommender system and a example to explain the method to evaluate the recommender system using experiment with k-folds cross-validation.
+These tests contain a basic example to show the commender system's usage and an example to explain the method to evaluate the recommender system using an experiment with k-folds cross-validation.

+# Repo Contents

+* code: ipython notebook example
+* code/ers: python source code of the recommender system
+* data: demo data set of the project
+* output: output files contain ranking indices of HEAs in test set of each cross-validation and a figure show the distribution of the ranking indices

 # System Requirements